-In addition to the unsightly nature of this condition and the significant psychological impact that can induce the local complications (excessive lacrimation, dry eyes, disorders of salivary secretion and dysgeusia), that’s why they should be avoided because they may have a significant emotional impact on the patient.
+In addition to the unsightly nature of this condition and the significant psychological impact, there maybe local complications like excessive lacrimation, dry eyes, disorders of salivary secretion and dysgeusia.

 Possible familial cases should be searched.
 Further studies are needed to explain the pathophysiology and find other more effective therapeutic alternatives.

 As mentioned earlier, since the patient may present to a primary care physician/surgeon as well as a specialist including dermatologist, dentist, ENT specialist, or nurse, all the care providers should be cognizant about the condition and its associations.
 Since maximum work on this condition has been done by dermatologists, other physicians/surgeon/specialists should not delay from referring the patient early.
 Similarly, meticulous examination for facial paresis may need the ENT specialist or even a neurologist.
 Thus, interprofessional coordination is vital in the management of this condition.